abhayagiri/abundant-exalted-immeasurable/manuscripts/latex/chapter06.tex

 when sensual desire is abandoned and let go of.

 Ill will is compared to somebody who is sick and has a fever.
-Food doesn’t agree with them; nothing tastes good.
+Food doesn’t agree with him or her; nothing tastes good.
 As long as there is fever or illness, one feels out of sorts and uncomfortable, but when the sickness goes away, food tastes good and the world looks better again.
 A sense of happiness and well-being arises.
 The relinquishing and abandoning of ill will and aversion feels good.